Fordalex/Multipler-quiz/README.md

 ### Features left to implement

+Add style to the waiting page.
+Add preset colours and icons to the player form for a better UX.
+Options should only be able to be seleted once, if selected again this should unselect the option.
 Display on the players personal screen if they answered correctly or not, and display a 'Ready' button for the next question.
 Find player by ID and not their name, this can have issues.
 A player should get more points for answering faster.